01-edu/public/subjects/system-monitor/README.md

   - The type of OS (Operating System).
   - The user logged into the computer.
   - The computer name, this being the **hostname**.
-  - The total number of tasks/processes that are currently running, sleeping, uninterrruptible, zombie, traced/stopped or interrupted.
+  - The total number of tasks/processes that are currently running, sleeping, uninterruptible, zombie, traced/stopped or interrupted.
   - Type of CPU
   - A tabbed section containing `CPU`, `Power`, `Fan` and `Thermal` information, this information include a performance graphic for all those topics.
-    This graph should contain some kind of checkbox or button to be able to stop the animation whenever the user desires to do so, and two slider bars.
+    This graph should contain some kind of checkbox or button to be able to stop the animation whenever the user desires to do so.
+    Additionally, it should also have two slider bars.
-    The first slider bar should be able to control the `FPS` of the graph, and the second slide bar should control the `y` scale of the graph.
+    The first slider bar should be able to control the `FPS` of the graph, and the second slider bar should control the `y` scale of the graph.

-    - `CPU` should present this graph with a overlay text saying the current percentage of the CPU.
+    - `CPU` should present this graph with an overlay text saying the current percentage of the CPU.

     - `Fan`, should include the following information, the status of the fan, (enable/active), the current speed and the level.
 And should also present the graph stated above.

-    - `Thermal`, should present the graph stated above with a overlay text saying the current temperature of the computer.
+    - `Thermal`, should present the graph stated above with an overlay text saying the current temperature of the computer (usually the cpu sensor).

     example :